bbulpett/LR5/ch06/README.md

 	 but can come in useful elsewhere in your applications.
 Also note that the *label* for this field remains on the form.
 To completely hide the field in the view, simply delete the label on the hidden field.

+### "Labels"

+In the div that contains the "name" field, change the text that will display above the text field.
+Change the following line:

+	<%= f.label :name %><br />

+by adding a comma and then the string (in quotes) to be displayed:

+	<%= f.label :name, 'Your name' %>